-Cristiano Ronaldo says he has 'clear conscience' as star denies rape allegations
+Cristiano Ronaldo 'firmly denies' rape allegations insisting his conscience is clear

 "My clear conscience will thereby allow me to await with tranquility the results of any and all investigations."

+It's not the first time Ronaldo has taken to social media to put forward his side of the story.

+The 33-year-old appeared to dispute the claims in an Instagram live post on Friday: "What they said today, fake -- fake news.
+They want to promote by my name.
+It's normal.
+They want to be famous -- to say my name.
+Yeah but it's part of the job.
+I'm (a) happy man and all, all good."

-Leslie Stovall, Mayorga's co-counsel, was not immediately available for comment.
+Leslie Stovall, Mayorga's co-counsel, was not immediately available to provide a response to Ronaldo's tweets.

+On Tuesday, Stovall said Mayorga's complaint and her "psychological" injuries, as well as the physical evidence, the settlement and Ronaldo's alleged answers to questions about the assault, are not fake news.

 Las Vegas police have re-opened the rape complaint made by Mayorga against Ronaldo.

-Her lawyer is holding a media conference later on Wednesday in Las Vegas.
+Attorney Larissa Drohobyczer told reporters in Las Vegas on Wednesday that Mayorga shows signs of post-traumatic stress disorder, according to a psychiatrist hired by the Stovall firm.

+Mayorga's lawsuit accuses Ronaldo and his team of taking advantage of her fragile emotional state to coerce her into signing a settlement and nondisclosure agreement in 2009.

 Related Content

-- Cristiano Ronaldo says he has 'clear conscience' as star denies rape allegations
+- Cristiano Ronaldo 'firmly denies' rape allegations insisting his conscience is clear

 - Soccer star Cristiano Ronaldo accused of rape